asongent/setup-k8s-cluster/eksctl-cluster-setup.md

 **3. List all helm releases and revisions in the cluster**

-To list all helm releases  in the cluater, run
+To list all helm releases and revisions in the cluater, run

 ```bash
 helm ls -A